metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 ## Setting up a job script

 To train a model, you need to set up a job script that loads the virtual environment and runs the container.
+Look at the full [LUMI documentation](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/p/PyTorch/) for more information.
 In this example, we will call the script `job_script.sh`([download]({{ site.baseurl }}/assets/files/job_script.sh)):

 {% highlight bash %}